ManicodeSecurity/Defending-DevOps/004-K8S-Cluster-Authentication/lab.md

 Take note of this process.
 Our user has full administrative access to our cluster due to being provisioned with the `Kubernetes Engine Admin` role.
 We will now see how RBAC helps give us granular access control at the object-level within our cluster.

 ### Task 2: Authenticate as a Developer
 We will now log in using a separate user who has very locked down access to the entire project.
-In an incognito tab open browse to `cloud.google.com` and authenticate with the user `jboss@manicode.us` and the password provided to you on the slip of paper for that user.
+In an incognito window browse to `cloud.google.com` and authenticate with the user `jboss@manicode.us` and the password provided to you in class (yes, this is a shared account).

-Note: This user has read-access to all projects in class. *Please only interact with your own cluster.*
+Note: This user has read-access to all projects in class. *I am aware this account allows for read-only access to all projects in the class.
+Please only interact with your own cluster and project.*

 Now open up Cloud Shell and use the following `gcloud get-credentials` command to retrieve the credentials for your user so we can start interacting with the cluster.
 This is the same cluster you just launched the `production` and `development` namespace / infrastructure in.